mosePark/TIL/lab-seminar/README.md

   - Matrix factorization techniques for recommender systems
   - Community Detection in Networks with Node Features
   - Fast sparse decision tree optimization via reference ensembles
+  - “Why Should I Trust You?”
+Explaining the Predictions of Any Classifier